-a) Group Participation (combined total of 5% of final grade)
+a) Group Participation (4%)

-The first 6 tutorial weeks will require you to work on an exercise with your group members to test your understanding of the material.
+The first 5 tutorial weeks will require you to work on an exercise with your group members to test your understanding of the material.
 You will be required to hand-in your worksheet at the end of tutorial.
 These exercises will be graded on the degree of effort put into them, following a simple 3-point scale: Insufficient (0), Needs Improvement (2), Meets Expectations (3).
-Your lowest graded exercise will be dropped if you've handed in all 6.
+Your lowest graded exercise will be dropped if you've handed in all 5.